 In recent years the surviving reels have been shown occasionally under the title Memory of the Camps.
 In 2008 several staff at London’s Imperial War Museum began to restore the original and fill out the final reel.
 The filmmakers added a new recording of the original commentary, previously not attached to the footage.

 Friends of Andy Warhol often commented that he used his ever-present Polaroid to keep his distance from his surroundings.
 You wonder if a similar strategy didn’t insulate, to some minimal degree, the American, British, and Russian cameramen who filmed the liberation of the camps.
 Their images show shriveled corpses covering the ground, flung into pits, shoveled into heaps.
 Spindly survivors move like ghostly marionettes.
 When I saw the first images of the bland camp officials smoking and chatting under guard, I immediately wondered: What self-control it must have taken not to have killed these men on sight.

 The film is structured as a sort of anti-Grand Tour, starting in Bergen-Belsen, where SS officers seem genuinely annoyed at being forced to clear out the dead.
-The film moves eastward, guiding us by maps, to end in the abandoned Polish extermination camps.
+The film moves eastward, guiding us by maps, to end in the abandoned Nazi extermination camps built in German-occupied Poland.
 Here shoe brushes, spectacles, and children’s toys fill warehouses.
 The names of German companies proudly adorn ovens.

 One of the film’s main points, apparently suggested by Hitchcock, is the fact that the camps existed very close to population centers.
 Did the people celebrating Oktoberfest in Munich ever think of Dachau, half an hour away by train?
 Did the people breathing the mountain air of Ebensee spare a thought for the camp nearby?
 Arriving Allies insisted that people from surrounding towns be brought to witness what they had ignored.
 In the footage, men, women, and children file by the carnage.